-Any mental disorder that primarily targets the constant emotional state, or mood, of a person in a negative way is known as a mood disorder.1 This means that people who suffer from mood disorders do not have bad moods or attitudes as a result of choice or natural personality, but as a result of a physical disorder that they are sick with.
-Understanding mood disorders and why some people are affected with them can help you to understand yourself or others who are affected by this type of mental health condition.
+Any mental disorder that primarily targets the constant emotional state, or mood, of a person in a negative way is known as a mood disorder.
+This means that people who suffer from mood disorders do not have bad moods or attitudes as a result of choice or natural personality, but as a result of a physical condition.
+A mood disorder treatment program can be an effective way to deal with this mental health disorder.

-Depression is more common than you think.
-Some suffer from depression in conjunction with life changes, and others deal with it all throughout their life.
-Depression can come with pregnancy in some cases as a result of hormonal imbalance.
-Depression is way more extreme than a feeling of sadness that results even in a very sincere and intense level, such as when a mate dies.
-Depression lasts too long, it runs too deep, it covers too many areas of life.
+Some suffer from depression in conjunction with life changes, and others deal with it throughout their lives.
+Depression can come with pregnancy as the result of hormonal imbalance.
+Depression is more than just feeling sad.

-Bipolar disorder used to be known as manic depression.
-That is because a bipolar person would be depressed sometimes, and other times that person would experience mania, becoming extremely full of energy, excited, and, for a very short period of time before things get completely out of control– possibly lots of fun.
+Bipolar disorder used to be known as manic depression because a bipolar person is depressed sometimes, and full of energy and excitement at other times.
 However, these changes in mood are confusing, uncontrollable, and extreme.
-A person who suffers from bipolar disorder seems difficult to figure out, because sometimes something seems to make that person happy, and other times he or she may seem upset or sad for no apparently good reason.
-Nearly 6 million American adults suffer from bipolar disorder.
+A person who suffers from bipolar disorder seems difficult to figure out, because sometimes something seems to make that person happy, and other times he or she may seem upset or sad for no reason.
+Nearly six million American adults suffer from bipolar disorder.

-One problem with bipolar disorder is that it is often mistaken for depression.
+Bipolar disorder is often mistaken for depression.
 Treatment for depression and bipolar disorder are different.
 If you are receiving treatment for depression, look for the manic or hypo-manic symptoms of bipolar disorder, such as the following:

 - Seriously decreased need for sleep